willfurnass/sheffield_hpc/hpc/connecting.rst

 Enter the details for the cluster in the *Remote host* box, either ``bessemer.shef.ac.uk`` or ``sharc.shef.ac.uk``.
 Then click the *Specify Username* checkmark and enter your username.
-Please ensure that the checkmark for *X11 Forwarding* is ticked or GUI applications will be unable to open and that *Use SCP protocol* is also ticked then click *OK* to save your session profile.
+Please ensure that the checkmark for *X11 Forwarding* is ticked or GUI applications will be unable to open and that *Use SCP protocol* is also ticked (or depending on MobaXterm version select *SCP (enhanced speed)* option from the *SSH-browser type* dropdown menu) then click *OK* to save your session profile.
 You should add a session for each cluster.

 You can now double click on this session profile to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt.